-A lender/servicer may need to adjust its record retention policy and procedures to accommodate the new requirements of retaining an electronically signed promissory note for at least 3 years after all the loans made on the note have been satisfied.
-In addition, a lender/servicer may need to adjust its policy and procedures to retain the required documentation that may be requested by the guarantor for loans assigned to the Department and to retain expanded loan disbursement records.
+A lender/servicer may need to adjust its record retention policy and procedures to accomodate the new requirements of retaining an electronically signed MPN for at least 3 years after all the loans made on the MPN have been satisfied.
+In addition, a lender/servicer may need to adjust its policy and procedures to retain the required documentation that may be requested by the guarantor for loans assigned to the Department and to retain expanded loan disbursement records .